ionos-cloud/ionosctl/docs/subcommands/login.md

 ## Description

 Use this command to authenticate.
+You can use  `--user` and `--password` flags or you can use  `--token` flag to set the credentials.

-By default, user data will be saved in:
+By default, the user data after running this command will be saved in:

 * macOS: `${HOME}/Library/Application Support/ionosctl/config.json`
 * Linux: `${XDG_CONFIG_HOME}/ionosctl/config.json`
 * Windows: `%APPDATA%\ionosctl\config.json`.

-You can use another configuration file for authentication with `--config` global option.
+You can use another configuration file for authentication with the `--config` global option.

-Note: The command can also be used without `--user` and `--password` flags.
-For more details, see Examples.
+Note: The IONOS Cloud CLI supports also authentication with environment variables: $IONOS_USERNAME, $IONOS_PASSWORD or $IONOS_TOKEN.

 ## Options